Another Apple event could be coming soon. Here's what we know

-At the company's September event on Tuesday, Apple unveiled its new iPhone 13 lineup alongside the Apple Watch 7, iPad Mini 6 and updated entry level iPad.
-The iPhone 13 lineup mirrors last year's iPhone 12 collection with a standard, Mini, Pro and Pro Max version.
-The updated iPhone runs on iOS 15, which will be publicly available to install next week, and features a few camera upgrades, upped storage, a new A15 Bionic processor and more.
+At the company's September event, Apple unveiled its new iPhone 13 lineup alongside the Apple Watch 7, iPad Mini 6 and updated entry-level iPad.
+The iPhone 13 lineup mirrors last year's iPhone 12 collection with standard, Mini, Pro and Pro Max versions.
+The updated iPhone runs on iOS 15 and features a few camera upgrades, upped storage, a new A15 Bionic processor and more.

 But what about this rumored October Apple event?
 Will we see a new MacBook Pro or the AirPods 3?
 New Macs?
 Read on for everything we know so far about a potential fourth Apple event happening this fall, including a rumored date and which products Apple could unveil.
 We'll update this story as new information becomes available.